The 2017 NZIPP Iris Professional Photography Awards are now over.

-The 2018 Iris Professional Photography Awards are organised by the New Zealand Institute of Professional Photography (NZIPP) and supported by major sponsor EPSON NZ Ltd. These annual awards, open to all professional photographers, have been running for well over 30 years and celebrate the excellence of New Zealand’s professional photographers, providing a platform for recognition within the industry and the wider public.
+The 2018 Iris Professional Photography Awards are organised by the New Zealand Institute of Professional Photography (NZIPP).
+These annual awards, open to all professional photographers, have been running for well over 30 years and celebrate the excellence of New Zealand’s professional photographers, providing a platform for recognition within the industry and the wider public.

 The Iris Awards supports the commitment made by the NZIPP to raise the profile and standard of professional photography throughout New Zealand.
 The Iris Awards, showcasing cutting edge imagery and creative photographic talent, together with the NZIPP conference, industry trade show and Exposure (public event), form the annual INFOCUS event.

 All entries are judged in an open forum over a three-day period, the best of which are awarded Gold, Silver, and Bronze awards.
 Everyone who enters is encouraged to attend the judging to benefit from the educational nature of the critique process.
 Judging sessions are also open to the general public in order to educate, inspire and inform.

 With strong sponsorship support and media interest, the Iris Professional Photography Awards provide an excellent opportunity for professional photographers challenge their photographic expertise and to gain widespread exposure for the fruits of their creative labours.
 The premier awards, including the announcement of the coveted New Zealand Professional Photographer of the Year 2018 award, will be announced at a formal, gala, black-tie dinner on Monday 9 July 2018, Wellington.